patrickswijgman/lsp-extra.nvim/README.md

     "lua_ls", -- Disables `~/.config/nvim/lsp/lua_ls.lua`
   },

-  -- Set options for the hover window.
-  --
-  -- For example if you have cmp or blink.cmp configured to have window borders, -- then this will fit in nicely. hover = {
-    border = "rounded", -- "single" | "double" | "rounded" | "solid" | "shadow"
-  },

-  -- Set options for the signature help window.
-  --
-  -- For example if you have cmp or blink.cmp configured to have window borders, -- then this will fit in nicely. signature_help = {
-    border = "rounded", -- "single" | "double" | "rounded" | "solid" | "shadow"
-  },

   -- Setup builtin LSP completion.
   --
-  -- Not needed if you have already have a completion plugin like cmp or blink.cmp.
+  -- Not needed if you have already have a completion plugin like cmp or blink.cmp. completion = {
-  --
-  -- Contains an extra option to trigger the completion menu on all characters, normally -- it only triggers when pressing the '.' character (depends on the language server). completion = {
     autotrigger = true,
-    trigger_on_all_characters = true,
+    -- Contains an extra option to trigger the completion menu on all characters, normally -- it only triggers when pressing the dot/period character (depends on the language server). trigger_on_all_characters = true,
   },

+  -- Set options for the hover window. hover = {
+    -- For example if you have cmp or blink.cmp configured to have window borders, -- then this will fit in nicely. border = "rounded", -- "single" | "double" | "rounded" | "solid" | "shadow" },

+  -- Set options for the signature help window. signature_help = {
+    -- For example if you have cmp or blink.cmp configured to have window borders, -- then this will fit in nicely. border = "rounded", -- "single" | "double" | "rounded" | "solid" | "shadow" },

   -- Disable LSP semantic tokens, to prevent race conditions with Treesitter.